eloisebarrow/recurring-queries-api/README.md

 ### To Do

 - add an optional user ID field to query form so you can just see queries associated with a given user ID
-- adjust copy to clipboard function to write to search field on click
 - refactor post-cancel behavior to re-render remaining queries
 - better highlight rows with user ID typed in
 - add functionality to sort rows by any column